rm32/Lab1-wave/README.md

-# creating a waveform using an MBED system
+# Creating a waveform using an MBED system

 ## Description
 Create 14 digital pulses with increasing width with a space of 900us